Adult Education is a rich and varied palette.

 Many of the programs are held in the Social Hall and begin with a catered lunch at noon.
 Activities range from special trips for fall colors, speakers on a range of topics, holiday musical programs, and talks from our pastors.

-Our Thursday Bible Study Group meets at 11:00 AM in the Longfellow Room.
+This group meets every-other Sunday at 11:30am in the Longfellow Room.

 United Methodist Women